Busteed Family Gathering

 Writes Eileen McGough

 One of the sub-committees of the Tracton Community Council is the Tracton Genealogy and Local History Committee.
 The group undertakes voluntary genealogical research for descendants of those who emigrated from Tracton in the 19th century.
 An impressive archive of local records is being built up and trained genealogists, who are members of the group, deal with all genealogical enquiries which come from abroad or from nearer home.
 The sub-committee is organising another family Gathering at the Tracton Arts and Community Centre in June of this year.
-As happened with the highly successful Drinan Family Gathering in August 2014, descendants of those Busteeds who emigrated from County Cork are booked to travel from the USA, from Canada, the U.K. and Australia to meet together and with their Ireland based relatives at this 2 day event.
+As happened with the highly successful Drinan Family Gathering in August 2014, descendants of those Busteeds who emigrated from County Cork are booked to travel from the USA, from Canada, the U.K. and Australia to meet together and with their Ireland based relatives at this 2 day event.???
+To date there are 45 confirmed travellers from all corners of the globe, with 34 more Busteeds who live abroad indicating an interest.
+With those who live locally and in the whole of Ireland this Gathering promises to be a significant, enjoyable and informative Diaspora event.??

 We are indebted to Orla Busteed, a founding members of the Tracton Genealogy committee, for this brief extract from her recorded family history.